 “Our clients are not paying us for the packaging; they’re paying us for the accurate data points our product provides.”

 The first step they took was to reach out to their FedEx account executive for help.
 “Because this was the first time in eight years that we changed our packaging design, we needed to rely on FedEx for their feedback and expertise,” said Kellen Utecht, Director of Sustainability and Market Development for Phigenics.
 “Our clients are not paying us for the packaging; they’re paying us for the accurate data points our product provides, and they can only get that data if everything is packaged correctly and our product is delivered in perfect condition.”

 Together, Phigenics and FedEx came up with a new packaging solution that would turn out to be a game-changer for Phigenics.
 The FedEx Packaging Field Engineer nearest to Phigenics was brought in to help, and after consulting closely with Phigenics, FedEx recommended a solution that involved both new customized packing materials, as well as a new custom-designed box.

 Not only would this help reduce the size and weight of future shipments, but the new packing – custom-cut foam – would provide a snug and highly protective fit for the fragile tubes being shipped.

 forgotten.
 “We wouldn’t have the ability to do any of this if we didn’t have our FedEx reps to rely on,” said Utecht.
 “Everyone has truly acted as a dedicated member of the Phigenics team.”

 In short, the increased efficiencies were tremendous on all fronts.
 By creating packaging that was lighter and smaller, Phigenics experienced a significant overall reduction in shipping costs.
 They also reduced their environmental footprint, increased brand awareness, and enhanced customer satisfaction.
 And they have more room in their warehouse now that their packaging takes up less space.

-Get tips on how to optimize your packaging.
+Get tips on how to improve packaging efficiency.